Establishing Sleep Patternsby Elaine E. Schulte, M.D., MPH

 If your child is waking frequently, reassure him that he is safe and that you are close by.
 Initially, you may want to hold hands in the dark, or lie on the floor or on a daybed in his room until he falls asleep.
 Check with your pediatrician to make sure the baby is getting the right amount of sleep.
 After an adjustment period, with lots of love and understanding, most children become great sleepers.

-—by Elaine E. Schulte, MD, MPH.
-Dr. Schulte is Associate Professor of Pediatrics and Medical Director of the International Adoption Program at Albany Medical College.
+Elaine E. Schulte, M.D., MPH, is Associate Professor of Pediatrics and Medical Director of the International Adoption Program at Albany Medical College.

 Tips for Establishing a Post-Bonding Bedtime Routine: